monkeyscage/d20/README.md

 # PLACES #
 Places are like players: contracts.
 Places have their own inventory so your player can be inside a place.
 If you are at home none can attack you.
+Places have an owner, if you own a place you can lock it like an inventory.
+A locked place is like  a prison, if you are inside you can't exit, nor you can drop in items or players, notr you can pull them out.

 # WORLD #
 The main world is a place.
 It has big amount of energy and can die.